 The Fort Dearborn Massacre was partially due to the attack by Indians at Charles Lee's Place.
 On April 6, 1812, a party of ten or twelve Winnebagoes, dressed and painted, arrived at the Lee house, and, according to the custom among savages, entered and seated themselves without ceremony.
 What happened next was horrific.
 This incendent was the precursor to the Fort Dearborn Massacre later that summer.

-By the 1830s the population composition of the Pottawatomi towns further from Chicago included other minorities.
-Pottawatomi who moved as far west as the Rock River met the Winnebago, and villages included people from both tribal groups.
-Other Pottawatomi became followers of the Kickapoo prophet, Kennekuk [died c.1858], and lived with his band on Sugar Creek close to the present Indiana state line about one hundred twenty miles south of Chicago.
-Pottawatomi living on the upper Illinois River had Kickapoo living amongst them.
+By the 1830s the population composition of the Potawatomi towns further from Chicago included other minorities.
+Potawatomi who moved as far west as the Rock River met the Winnebago, and villages included people from both tribal groups.
+Other Potawatomi became followers of the Kickapoo prophet, Kennekuk [died c.1858], and lived with his band on Sugar Creek close to the present Indiana state line about one hundred twenty miles south of Chicago.
+Potawatomi living on the upper Illinois River had Kickapoo living amongst them.

 |CLICK THE MAP FOR A FULL SIZE VIEW.|